 If you do choose to become a teacher of Floor Flow®, you’re joining an international network of knowledgeable and fun instructors.
 You gain the ability to teach a class called FLOOR FLOW® and have access to closed discussion groups.
 Additionally, you’ll be granted early access to various Flow Movement® events, be featured on the Flow Movement website as a recommended instructor, receive social media promotion to boost your classes and workshops, and be provided the use of branding materials.
 Because we're invested in the growth of our certified and licensed instructors, you’ll receive monthly continuing education and exclusive playlists.

 There are three tiers of certification/accreditation for Floor Flow*:

 Tier 1 - Flowtégé: All certified Level 1 instructors are Flowtégés.
-Flowtégés are invited to private teacher development retreats, and are eligible to take the Level 2 training.
+Flowtégés are invited to private teacher development retreats such as the Floor Flow teachers Gathering, and are eligible to take the Level 2 training.

-Tier 2 - Flowtégé+: In order to become a Flowtégé+, you must pass both the Level 1 and Level 2 Floor Flow Teacher Trainings Tests.
-The Level two training is slated to begin summer 2018.
+Tier 2 - Flowtégé+: In order to become a Flowtégé+, you must pass both the Level 1 and Level 2 Floor Flow Teacher Trainings tests.
+The Level two training is slated to begin in 2019.

 *More information on licensing can be found HERE.

 **Criteria for Floor Flow certification tiers are subject to change.

 March 2018: New York Dates to be Announced